barde/radiosolar/README.md

     + you could use a simple USB charger or any other stationary power supply
 + Clone repository
 + Create your credentials.h
++ Compile and flash the code with either the Arduino IDE, PlatformIO or the Espressif IDF

 #### credentials.h